 CO3 |

-Ability to understand the cluster projects and cluster OS. |
+Ability to understand different data leakage and security issues |

 ||